GallTech/rag-lab/README.md

 A production-grade RAG system for ingesting, embedding, and querying ~100K AI/ML/Math/Stats papers.
 Supports OpenAI, Gemini, and local LLMs with fully decoupled components for flexibility.

 Each top-level folder represents a functional stage in the pipeline.
-The lab ingests ~100,000 AI/ML/Math/Stats research papers from **SharePoint**, **OpenAlex**, and other sources, extracts metadata and ACLs, and generates vector embeddings for retrieval-augmented LLM reasoning.
+The lab ingests ~100,000 AI/ML/Math/Stats research papers from **SharePoint**, **OpenAlex**, and other sources.
+It extracts metadata and ACLs, and generates vector embeddings for retrieval-augmented LLM reasoning.

 - **Flexible LLM backends**: OpenAI’s ChatGPT, Google Gemini, or local models (e.g., LLaMA/Mistral).
 - **Interchangeable components**: ingestion, embedding, vector storage, retrieval orchestration, and LLM reasoning are decoupled.